 To protect her, all Mimi had back then were the benefits provided by PhilHealth and the Social Security System.
 But they were not enough.
 Because of the expensive medication and lab tests prescribed to her, she quickly reached her coverage limit, and she had to pay for the remaining costs of her surgery out of her own pocket.

 Sadly, she didn’t have any savings at that time; so she and her family had to borrow money from their friends and relatives.
 Mimi was even forced to accept help from an ex-boyfriend.
 She had no other option: she either swallowed her pride to ask for help, or she risked losing any normal function to her jaw, possibly preventing her from speaking normally for the rest of her life.
 This, of course, would have significantly impacted her ability to keep a job in the BPO industry.

-In total, her medical expenses amounted to more than 3 times her monthly salary at Avatar, not including costly medications, creating a huge financial burden.
-Philhealth covered some of the costs, but not much, and Mimi came from a family without large financial means, leaving her quite vulnerable.
+In total, her medical expenses amounted to more than 3 times her monthly salary at that time, not including costly medications, creating a huge financial burden.
+PhilHealth covered some of the costs, but not much, and Mimi came from a family without large financial means, leaving her quite vulnerable.

 That accident gave Mimi an unforgettable lesson on healthcare and financial preparedness.
 When she had to have a second surgery, she knew what she had to do.
 More importantly, she was better prepared financially.